zlatilda/media_player/README.md

 Media_thread* trd: A pointer to the Media_thread class, which is responsible for discovering available media files.

 Private Member Variables
-Ui::MainWindow* ui: User interface elements managed by Qt Designer.
+-Ui::MainWindow* ui: User interface elements managed by Qt Designer.
-QMediaPlayer* Player: The media player for playback.
+-QMediaPlayer* Player: The media player for playback.
-QVideoWidget* Video: Video widget for video playback.
+-QVideoWidget* Video: Video widget for video playback.
-QAudioOutput* Audio: Audio output for audio playback. bool is_Pause: Indicates whether media playback is paused. bool is_Muted: Indicates whether media is muted.
+-QAudioOutput* Audio: Audio output for audio playback.
+-bool is_Pause: Indicates whether media playback is paused.
+-bool is_Muted: Indicates whether media is muted.
-QMediaPlaylist* Playlist: Playlist for managing media files. int Play_list_index: Index of the current media item in the playlist. int Play_list_size: Total number of media items in the playlist.
+-QMediaPlaylist* Playlist: Playlist for managing media files.
+-int Play_list_index: Index of the current media item in the playlist.
+-int Play_list_size: Total number of media items in the playlist.
-QSqlDatabase media_libs: Database for managing media libraries.
+-QSqlDatabase media_libs: Database for managing media libraries.
-QModelIndex media_lib_index: Index of the current media library.
+-QModelIndex media_lib_index: Index of the current media library.
-QModelIndex media_index: Index of the selected media item in a library.
+-QModelIndex media_index: Index of the selected media item in a library.

 Slots:
 on_get_available_media(QString file): A slot function that is called when new media files are discovered by the Media_thread.